benc-uk/pod-restarter/README.md

 # Pod Kicker

-This is small proof of concept of a component to restart
+This is small proof of concept of a process to restart pods via their deployment and the Kubernetes API, when watched local files change.
+Intended to be run as a sidecar

 # Getting Started